KyberNetwork/developer-portal/old docs/integrations-woocommercepluginguide.md

 ## Transaction Monitoring

-In order to check if the payment is success, we use [widget-monitor-php](https://github.com/KyberNetwork/widget-monitor-php) to monitor transaction.
+In order to check if the payment is successful, we use [widget-monitor-php](https://github.com/KyberNetwork/widget-monitor-php) to monitor the transaction.

-### TX Monitoring

-That plugin will retrieve the transaction receipt from blockchain and return status as well as validate the payment.
+This plugin will retrieve the transaction receipt from the blockchain and return its status as well as validate the payment.
 It provides 2 modes for monitoring the tx status: `useIntervalLoop` or none.
-If using `useIntervalLoop`, the plugin will continue to query a node to get the tx receipt until it reaches the block confirmation number.
-This approach will consume a lot of server resources if there are many orders on-hold and large block confirmation numbers.
+The `useIntervalLoop` plugin will continuously query a node to get the tx receipt until it reaches the desired block confirmation number.
+Note that this approach will consume a lot of server resources if there are many orders on-hold and block confirmation numbers are large.

-We recommended to use a cronjob to check the order tx status periodically.
+We recommend using a cronjob to check the order tx status periodically.
 We are already using wp_cron to monitor every 30 seconds.
 You can install and use WP Crontrol to view and edit that job.

 ![Woocommerce Cron](/uploads/woocommerce-8.png "Woocommerce Cron")

 ### Advance Options

-The cron jobs above will run every page load.
-This approach has 2 main problems: 1) with any heavy job, it will slow down the page for users; 2) it depends on user request to run the cronjob.
+The cron jobs above will run upon every page load.
+This approach has 2 main issues:
+1) As with any heavy job, it will slow down the page for users
+2) It is dependent on the user request to run the cronjob.
 Therefore, it is recommended to disable the WordPress default cronjob and setup a Linux (server) cronjob using crontab.

 Here is a guide on how to do this: